 Quorum Requirements.-Two Members shall constitute a quorum for purposes of taking testimony and receiving evidence.
-One-third of the Members of the Committee shall constitute a quorum for conducting business, except for (1) reporting a measure or recommendation; (2) closing Committee meetings to the public, pursuant to Committee Rule IV; (3) authorizing the issuance of subpoenas; and (4) any other action for which an actual majority quorum is required by any rule of the House of Representatives or by law.
+One-third of the Members of the Committee shall constitute a quorum for conducting business, except for (1) reporting a measure or recommendation; (2) closing Committee meetings to the public, pursuant to Committee rule IV; (3) authorizing the issuance of subpoenas; and (4) any other action for which an actual majority quorum is required by any rule of the House of Representatives or by law.
 The Chairman shall make reasonable efforts, including consultation with the Ranking Minority Member when scheduling meetings and hearings, to ensure that a quorum for any purpose will include at least one Minority Member of the Committee.

-RULE VIII.-DECORUM
+RULE 8.-DECORUM

-(A) Breaches of Decorum.-The Chairman may punish breaches of order and decorum, by censure and exclusion from the hearing; and the Committee may cite the offender to the House for contempt.
+(a) Breaches of Decorum.-The Chairman may punish breaches of order and decorum, by censure and exclusion from the hearing; and the Committee may cite the offender to the House for contempt.

-(B) Access to Dais.-Access to the dais before, during, and after a hearing, markup, or other meeting of the Committee shall be limited to Members and Staff of the Committee.
-Subject to availability of space on the dais, Committee Members' personal staff may be present on the dais during a hearing if their employing Member is seated on the dais and during a markup or other meeting if their employing Member is the author of a measure or amendment under consideration by the Committee, but only during the time that the measure or amendment is under active consideration by the Committee, or otherwise at the discretion of the Chairman or Ranking Minority Member.
+(b) Access to Dais.-Access to the dais before, during, and after a hearing, markup, or other meeting of the Committee shall be limited to Members and staff of the Committee.
+Subject to availability of space on the dais, Committee Members' personal staff may be present on the dais during a hearing if their employing Member is seated on the dais and during a markup or other meeting if their employing Member is the author of a measure or amendment under consideration by the Committee, but only during the time that the measure or amendment is under active consideration by the Committee, or otherwise at the discretion of the Chairman, or of the Ranking Minority Member for personal staff employed by a Minority Member.

-(C) Wireless Communications Use Prohibited.-During a hearing, mark-up, or other meeting of the Committee, ringing or audible sounds or conversational use of cellular telephones or other electronic devices is prohibited in the Committee room.
+(c) Wireless Communications Use Prohibited.-During a hearing, mark-up, or other meeting of the Committee, ringing or audible sounds or conversational use of cellular telephones or other electronic devices is prohibited in the Committee room.

-RULE IX.-SUBCOMMITTEES

-(A) Generally.-The Full Committee shall be organized into the following six standing subcommittees:

-(1) Subcommittee on Border, Maritime, and Global Counterterrorism;

-(2) Subcommittee on Emergency Communications, Preparedness, and Response;

-(3) Subcommittee on Transportation Security and Infrastructure Protection;

-(4) Subcommittee on Intelligence, Information Sharing, and Terrorism Risk Assessment;

-(5) Subcommittee on Emerging Threats, Cybersecurity, and Science and Technology; and

-(6) Subcommittee on Management, Investigations, and Oversight.

-(B) Selection and Ratio of Subcommittee Members.-The Chairman and Ranking Minority Member of the Full Committee shall select their respective Members of each subcommittee.
-The ratio of Majority to Minority Members shall be comparable to the Full Committee, except that each subcommittee shall have at least two more Majority Members than Minority Members.
-(C) Ex Officio Members.-The Chairman and Ranking Minority Member of the Full Committee shall be ex officio members of each subcommittee but are not authorized to vote on matters that arise before each subcommittee.
-The Chairman and Ranking Minority Member of the Full Committee shall not be counted to satisfy the quorum requirement for any purpose other than taking testimony unless they are regular members of that subcommittee.
+- (a) Generally.-The Full Committee shall be organized into the following six standing subcommittees and shall have specific responsibility for such measures or matters as the Chairman refers to it: - (1) Subcommittee on Border and Maritime Security - (2) Subcommittee on Emergency Preparedness, Response and Communications - (3) Subcommittee on Transportation Security - (4) Subcommittee on Counterterrorism and Intelligence - (5) Subcommittee on Cybersecurity, Infrastructure Protection, and Security Technologies - (6) Subcommittee on Oversight, Investigations, and Management - (b) Selection and Ratio of Subcommittee Members.-The Chairman and Ranking Minority Member of the Full Committee shall select their respective Members of each subcommittee.
+The ratio of Majority to Minority Members shall be comparable to the Full

+Committee, except that each subcommittee shall have at least two more Majority Members than Minority Members.

+(c) Ex Officio Members.-The Chairman and Ranking Minority Member of the Full Committee shall be ex officio members of each subcommittee but are not authorized to vote on matters that arise before each subcommittee.
+The Chairman and Ranking Minority Member of the Full Committee shall only be counted to satisfy the quorum requirement for the purpose of taking testimony and receiving evidence.

-(D) Powers and Duties of Subcommittees.-Except as otherwise directed by the Chairman of the Full Committee, each subcommittee is authorized to meet, hold hearings, receive testimony, mark up legislation, and report to the Full Committee on all matters within its purview.
+(d) Powers and Duties of Subcommittees.-Except as otherwise directed by the Chairman of the Full Committee, each subcommittee is authorized to meet, hold hearings, receive testimony, mark up legislation, and report to the Full Committee on all matters within its purview.
 Subcommittee Chairmen shall set hearing and meeting dates only with the approval of the Chairman of the Full Committee.
 To the greatest extent practicable, no more than one meeting and hearing should be scheduled for a given time.